Chetan00/Basic-website-design-practice/README.md

 Used different css property in this file like  : position,selectors,linear gradients.

+About Website 1 :-
 Overall its a very basic projects mainly focussed on the styling using relative,absolute,inline,inline-block etc. position property

+About Website 2 :-
+HTML is complete.
+CSS - Some styling is still left.